 EVA: Ethical Values Assessment (Long and Short Forms)

 This questionnaire by Drs.
-Jensen and Padilla-Walker assesses ethical values pertaining to the Three Ethics of Autonomy, Community, and Divinity with either 18 or 12 items.
-In surveys, α values for each of the three ethics have ranged from about .80 to .95.
-Please see the English version, for description of the items that comprise the long and short forms, as well as information about alternative prompts.
+Jensen and Padilla-Walker assesses ethical values pertaining to the Three Ethics of Autonomy, Community, and Divinity with either 12 items (Short Form) or 18 items (Long Form).
+In surveys, α values for each of the three ethics range from .80 to .95.
+Please see the English version, for description of the items that comprise the short and long forms, as well as information about alternative prompts.

 TERA: Three Ethics Reasoning Assessment